 As they uncover new relevant variants, you can benefit from those insights immediately, without additional testing!

 Advanced method, simple sampling

 The science behind home WGS DNA test might be complicated, but your part of the process is simple.
 To analyse your entire genome, we only need a saliva sample.

 When you order our DNA test, you receive a saliva-based collection kit with detailed instructions for taking a DNA sample.
 After that, the only thing left is to ship the sample and wait for the results!

-Choose our Lifestyle DNA tests and let them reveal the full potential of your genetic landscape!
+Choose our Premium DNA test and let it reveal the full potential of your genetic landscape!